Trump Scores Standing Ovation For Promising To Pass Immigration Law That Already Exists Since 1996

 Trump’s statement quickly drew various reactions online.
 While some find the remarks discriminating, others admire the president’s strategy of applying his “business success” to his administration.

-It can be recalled that Trump assembled an “ultra-rich” cabinet mainly composed of billionaires such as Commerce Secretary Wilbur Ross, who is believed to be 10 times richer than former President George W. Bush.
+It can be recalled that Trump assembled an “ultra-rich” cabinet mainly composed of billionaires such as Commerce Secretary Wilbur Ross, who is believed to be 10 times richer than former president George W. Bush.
 In fact, the president’s administration was tagged as “the wealthiest in modern American history.”

 [Featured Image by Charlie Neibergall/AP Images]